 Top five things we learnt driving a hybrid every day

 Hybrids have truly taken off in popularity recently thanks to their eco credentials and low running costs.
-What’s more, with stricter salary sacrifice and company car tax tariffs for more polluting cars coming into play next year, it looks like they’ll be more a common sight on the roads than ever.
+What’s more, with updated salary sacrifice rules and new VED charges in place, it looks like they’ll be more a common sight on the roads than ever.

 - 8k Miles p/a

-Here’s five things we learnt from our time with Toyota’s latest hybrid…
+Here’s five things we learnt from our week with some hybrids…

 5. They are super-efficient in traffic

-The commute we used the Prius on involves around 20 miles of motorway driving and 10 miles of in-town traffic and, I’m sure we don’t need to say much more: commuting at peak times can be a living hell, particularly if it involves the clogged artery that is the A6.
+We put our hybrids to work tackling the dreaded daily commute.
+Ours involved around 20 miles of motorway driving and 10 miles of in town traffic and, I’m sure we don’t need to say much more: commuting at peak times can be a living hell, particularly if it involves the clogged artery that is the A6.

-Sitting in traffic jams is really where the Prius comes into its own.
-Instead of sat idly burning fuel, if anything MPG increases.
+But sitting in traffic is really where hybrids come into their own.
+Instead of sat idly burning fuel if anything, mpg increases.
 Thanks to an electric motor doing the work at low speeds, it’s a joy to see average fuel consumption go up instead of down as you crawl along.

 4. They are easy to drive long distances

 If you do long motorway miles, you’ll be glad to hear the a hybrid is just as capable and comfortable as it is sat in traffic.
-In the Prius’ case, its 10.6 second 0-60mph time doesn’t sound much, especially next to some German diesels, but the 1.8-litre petrol engine and 77bhp electric motor makes acceleration feel quicker than figures suggest.
+In the Niro’s case, its 11.5 second 0-60mph time doesn’t sound great, especially next to some German diesels, but the 1.6-litre petrol engine and 43bhp electric motor makes acceleration feel quicker than figures suggest.